Trade show baseball's other high-dollar business

 Yes, the Phanatic is sticking its tongue right at you.

-Companies pitch their wares to both major and minor league teams -- from expected to the outrageous.
-There's jerseys, T-shirts, trash cans and stadium seating right along with the mascot pump hat that suddenly looks like a must-have item and will be on sale by the time baseball season starts in April.
+Companies pitch their wares to both major and minor league teams -- from the expected to the outrageous.
+There are jerseys, T-shirts, trash cans and stadium seating right along with the mascot pump hat that suddenly looks like a must-have item and will be on sale by the time baseball season starts in April.

 Collapsible chairs not enough?
 Now there's a packable coffee table complete with four cup holders for tailgating.
 New Era's display features a batch of ski caps for the usual cold weather markets like the Minnesota Twins, Boston Red Sox and New York Mets -- right alongside one for the Miami Marlins.
 That white, orange and black knit cap is sure to keep fans snug even on the chilliest of south Florida days.

 Hall of Fame pitcher Ferguson Jenkins was among those on the floor Tuesday.
 He was working the booth for Outbid, an online auction site for autographs and memorabilia in sports, entertainment and other areas.
 Jenkins was greeting fans, handing out signed balls and pictures.

 "This is my first trade show.
 They have everything here -- bats, balls, mascots, everything.
 It is unbelievable," he said.

 There's "The Cleaning Machine" made by Sonny Cereneka of Hacienda Heights, Calif., that has been helping scrub dirt off practice baseballs for about 35 years.
 Marilynn Cereneka said the New York Mets told her husband that machine helped save them $22,000 on baseballs back in 2008.